vavrajan/ClassNumOrdBin/README.md

 # ClassNumOrdBin

-This repository contains implemented method used in paper "Classification Based on Multivariate Mixed Type Longitudinal Data with an application to the EU-SILC database" by Jan Vávra and Arnošt Komárek
+This repository contains implemented method used in paper
+### Classification Based on Multivariate Mixed Type Longitudinal Data with an application to the EU-SILC database
+#### by Jan Vávra and Arnošt Komárek
-Charles University, Prague, Czech Republic
+#### Charles University, Prague, Czech Republic

 Subdirectories:
 * Cfun: implemented ".c" functions